Adonis-777/Global-Hackathon-2026/README.md

 **6. Validation**
 - Run the full pipeline against one synthetic/test rainfall event end-to-end: rainfall in → per-cell risk map + severity ranking + sample citizen alert out.
 That's the demo.

-## Next steps

-Once this README is confirmed:
-1. Attempt to source real GHMC drainage/incident data; fall back to open data per cell where it's unavailable.
-2. Scaffold the two PWAs (citizen, admin) and the FastAPI backend.
-3. Build the grid, pull terrain/drainage/population data for Hyderabad, and train the first-pass risk model.